If you have found that you didn’t get the results you expected you may be able to appeal the decision and we may be able to help you with your appeal.

 Only the front page of your results will be visible online.
 There will be a link to the accompanying notes and it is essential to look at these notes if you have failed any element of your assessment.
 The University will send out an accompanying letter with your statement of results informing you of the Award Assessment Board’s decision and what steps to take next.
 This letter will not available be online.
 If in any doubt you should contact your Faculty Office.

 What to do if you do not agree with your results.

 The University has an appeals procedure and there are strict grounds for what can constitute an appeal.
 Questioning academic judgement is not a ground for appeal.
-The Appeals pro forma can be found in the student handbook on the University website.
-It is recommended that the pro forma be used rather than just submitting a letter.
+Details regarding the Appeals procedure can be found on the University website. https://www.plymouth.ac.uk/student-life/your-studies/essential-information/complaints-appeals/appeal

 Is there a deadline?